Drawing up a budget

 If you want to keep a tight rein on your finances, setting yourself a budget will really help.
 It allows you to see how much of your income is taken up by necessary expenses like bills and accommodation costs and works out what you have left to spend on other things like socialising with friends.

-If you're struggling to keep your spending under control, a budget planner can also show you where you can cut back on spending in some areas.
+If you're struggling to keep your spending under control, you can use a budget planner to help show you where you can cut back on spending in some areas.